enyo/opentip/documentation.md

 new Opentip("#my-element", "Optional content", "Optional title", { ...options... })
 {% endhighlight %}

-The `content` and `title` are optional but it doesn't make much sense to ommit the `content` unless the content gets downloaded with **AJAX**.
+The `content` and `title` are optional but it doesn't make much sense to omit the `content` unless the content gets downloaded with **AJAX**.

 * * *